 This project involves the redevelopment of the Department of Education's site on the corner of Cleveland and Chalmers Streets, Surry Hills to construct a new high school.

-The heritage buildings on the site are being redeveloped as part of the project.
-They are being refurbished and will be integrated to form a major part of the new school.
+The heritage buildings on the site are being refurbished as part of the project and will be integrated to form a major part of the new school.

 The new school’s construction will also incorporate principles of energy efficiency and ecologically sustainable development (ESD).

-Inner Sydney High School will provide 47 secondary teaching spaces across 14 storeys, and accommodate up to 1,200 students from Years 7 to 12.
-Enrolment will be staged, with the first Year 7 students commencing at the school in 2020.
+Inner Sydney High School will ultimately provide 47 secondary teaching spaces across 14 storeys and accommodate up to 1,200 students from Years 7 to 12.
+Enrolment is being staged, with the first Year 7 students starting classes at the school in 2020.

 facilities that are accessible and flexible to meet the demands of an evolving curriculum

 spaces that are engaging and supportive for students and teachers